bytedance/libtpa/doc/user_guide.rst

 ~~~~~~~~~~

 tpa sock-trace (or ``tpa st`` in short) is the most handy (and yet the
-most powerful) tool libtpa provides.
+most powerful) tool Libtpa provides.
 The sock trace implementation in
-libtpa is so lightweight that it's enabled by default.
+Libtpa is so lightweight that it's enabled by default.
 Therefore, we
 could always know what's exactly going on under the hoods.

 To demonstrates what a trace looks like, let's run the swing first::